Francisco Geraldes

-Francisco 'Chico' Oliveira Geraldes (born 18 April 1995) is a Portuguese professional footballer who plays for G.D.
-Estoril Praia as a midfielder.
+Francisco 'Chico' Oliveira Geraldes (born 18 April 1995) is a Portuguese professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série B club Athletic-MG.

 Club career

 Born in Lisbon, Geraldes joined local Sporting CP's youth system in 2003, aged 8.
-On 30 March 2013, whilst still a junior, he made his professional debut with their reserves, playing one minute in a 3–1 home loss against S.L.
-Benfica B in the Segunda Liga.
+On 30 March 2013, whilst still a junior, he made his professional debut with their reserves, playing one minute in a 3–1 home loss against Benfica B in the Segunda Liga.

-Geraldes spent the first part of the 2016–17 season on loan to Primeira Liga team Moreirense FC, his maiden appearance in the competition taking place on 13 August 2016 in a 1–1 home draw with F.C.
-Paços de Ferreira.
-His first goal came the following weekend, when he helped the visitors defeat C.D.
-Feirense 3–0 also as a starter.
+Geraldes spent the first part of the 2016–17 season on loan to Primeira Liga team Moreirense, his maiden appearance in the competition taking place on 13 August 2016 in a 1–1 home draw with Paços de Ferreira.
+His first goal came the following weekend, when he helped the visitors defeat Feirense 3–0 also as a starter.

 In late January 2017, both Geraldes and Daniel Podence were recalled from their loans by Sporting manager Jorge Jesus.
-He made his competitive debut for his parent club on 11 March, coming on as a late substitute in the 4–1 away win over C.D.
-Tondela.
+He made his competitive debut for his parent club on 11 March, coming on as a late substitute in the 4–1 away win over Tondela.

-For 2017–18, still owned by Sporting, Geraldes signed with Rio Ave FC.
-The following campaign, in the same situation, he joined Germany's Eintracht Frankfurt.
+For 2017–18, still owned by Sporting, Geraldes signed with Rio Ave.
+The following campaign, also on loan, he joined Germany's Eintracht Frankfurt.

-Geraldes was loaned to AEK Athens F.C. on 24 June 2019, with no purchase option included in the deal.
+Geraldes was loaned to AEK Athens on 24 June 2019, with no purchase option included in the deal.
 On 21 August 2020, he returned to Rio Ave on a permanent three-year contract.
-On 1 October, he equalised an eventual 2–2 home draw against A.C.
-Milan, and also converted his attempt in the penalty shoot-out loss in the play-off round of the UEFA Europa League.
+On 1 October, he equalised an eventual 2–2 home draw against AC Milan, and also converted his attempt in the penalty shoot-out loss in the play-off round of the UEFA Europa League.

-On 30 July 2021, after 38 official appearances at the Estádio dos Arcos (one goal), Geraldes signed a two-year deal with newly-promoted G.D.
-Estoril Praia.
+On 30 July 2021, after 38 official appearances at the Estádio dos Arcos (one goal), Geraldes signed a two-year deal with newly promoted Estoril.
+In August 2023, after it expired, he joined Baniyas in the UAE Pro League on a contract of the same duration.

+On 6 January 2024, Geraldes left the latter by mutual agreement.
+He moved to Johor Darul Ta'zim from the Malaysia Super League one week later.
+He scored four times in the year's FA Cup in six games, as his side won the tournament.

+On 30 August 2024, Geraldes joined Spanish Segunda División side Eldense on a one-year loan.
+The following 7 February, after just four total appearances, the move was cancelled, and five days later he moved to Wellington Phoenix of the A-League also on loan.

+On 12 August 2025, Geraldes signed with Campeonato Brasileiro Série B's Athletic-MG, as the club was coached by his compatriot Rui Duarte.